ewoudj/boardgame/README.md

 * If this is the first time you are going to run boardgame:
   * Get a local copy of the boardgame source code.
   * In the root directory of the local copy of the source code execute 'npm update'.
-  * Go into the public directory and execute 'bower update'.
+  * In the root directory of the local copy of the source code execute 'bower update'.
 * In the root directory of the local copy of the source code execute node server.js.
 * Open the output URL from the previous step in your favorite browser.